ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

-- [ ] Unlock safe.
-Code is not 9083 unlike the note in the conference room says.
+- [ ] Unlock safe in office.
+The code is not 9083 unlike the note in the conference room says.
-- [ ]
+- [ ] Unlock safe in study.
+Don't know code.
 - [ ] See if there is a place to enter RLCF.
 - [ ] Turn on bowler room for laboratory.
 - [x] Find office for email about fuse box.